ndesmic/webrott/17-masked-walls2.md

 ![The masked image but rendered correctly.
 It's a curved window with bars over it](./images/chapter17/mask2.png)

 I colored the translucent pixels using index `255` which is the transparent color (physically purple).
 Realistically, we need to layer things to actually see what it's supposed to look like, but I think it's black with an alpha of 21/255.
 This is actually going to make drawing interesting since we don't support layered drawing in the tile map.
-I suppose if we need to extend it we could make an extension pallet that maps to indices > 256 or something, not sure yet.
+I suppose if we need to extend it we could make an extension palette that maps to indices > 256 or something, not sure yet.

 ## Drawing masked s on the map